BlyznytsiaOrg/bibernate-playground/README.md

 We have a simple Entity with ID -> Identity

-@Entity: This annotation marks the class as an entity, indicating that it will be mapped to a database table.
+`@Entity`: This annotation marks the class as an entity, indicating that it will be mapped to a database table.
 In this case, the Person class represents a table named "persons" in the database.
-@Table(name = "persons"): This annotation specifies the name of the database table to which the entity is mapped.
+`@Table(name = "persons")`: This annotation specifies the name of the database table to which the entity is mapped.
 In this case, the Person class will be mapped to a table named "persons".

-@Id: This annotation marks the field that represents the primary key of the entity.
+`@Id`: This annotation marks the field that represents the primary key of the entity.
 In this case, the id field is the primary key.

-@GeneratedValue(strategy = GenerationType.IDENTITY): This annotation specifies the generation strategy for the primary key values.
+`@GeneratedValue(strategy = GenerationType.IDENTITY)`: This annotation specifies the generation strategy for the primary key values.
 IDENTITY indicates that the database will automatically generate unique primary key values.
 This is typically used with databases that support auto-increment columns.

-@Column(name = "column_name"): This annotation specifies the mapping of the entity's field to the corresponding column in the database table.
+`@Column(name = "column_name")`: This annotation specifies the mapping of the entity's field to the corresponding column in the database table.
 It allows you to customize the column name if it differs from the field name.
 In this case, firstName and lastName fields are mapped to columns named "first_name" and "last_name" in the "persons" table, respectively.

 ```java